 Why we love this recipe:

 My White Chocolate Rocky Road is a delicious sweet treat that anyone can make!
 In fact, it requires very little culinary ability.
-If you can melt chocolate, you can make this popular slice.
+Like my White Christmas Slice, If you can melt chocolate, you can make this popular slice.
 And if you have not melted chocolate before, I will tell you how to go about it.